LucasDFranchi/TitaniumProto/README.md

 - Easy integration into existing C++ projects.
 - Lightweight and suitable for embedded systems.

+## Limitations

+- The maximum string size is 256 bytes.
+- The maximum Json size is 1024 bytes.
+- The library doesn't support Json Arrays. [wip]
+- The library doesn't support nested Json.

+## Why Rely on ArduinoJson?

+In the realm of C and C++ programming, there are several popular libraries for handling JSON, such as jsmn, cJSON, and nlohmann's JSON.
+However, each of these libraries has its limitations:

+  -  jsmn: This library does not support JSON serialization, only parsing.
+  -  cJSON and nlohmann's JSON: Both of these libraries rely on heap allocation for JSON serialization and parsing.
+This can pose challenges in embedded environments using operating systems like FreeRTOS, as they depend on functions like malloc, realloc, and free, which may not be fully compatible with FreeRTOS.

+ArduinoJson version 6 addresses these issues by supporting JSON parsing and serialization using stack allocation.
+This approach avoids problems associated with custom allocators in FreeRTOS and mitigates issues like heap fragmentation and memory leaks.
+However, it's important to note that using stack allocation may lead to stack overflow with larger JSON files, so ArduinoJson is best suited for handling smaller JSON files.

 ## Installation

 To install TitaniumProto, you can use pip or clone the repository and install dependencies: